Zastava M91

-The Zastava M91 is a semi-automatic designated marksman rifle chambered in 7.62×54mmR, developed and manufactured by Zastava Arms company in Kragujevac, Serbia.
+The Zastava M91 is a semi-automatic designated marksman rifle chambered in 7.62×54mmR, designed and manufactured by Zastava Arms.
 Like its predecessor, the Zastava M76, the M91 is internally based upon an elongated version of the AK-47 design, but the M91 shares more external similarities with the Dragunov sniper rifle than the M76.
-The rifle is in service with the Serbian army, where it replaced the M76, which was chambered for the 7.92×57mm cartridge.
+The rifle is in service with the Serbian Army, where it replaced the M76, which was chambered for the 7.92×57mm cartridge.

 History

 Zastava's website claims that the M91 rifle was designed after a long and careful study of combat tactics and experience of military and police special forces worldwide; and that its development has been carried out under supervision and in close cooperation with some of the most experienced and capable special and anti-terrorist units.

 Current modernisation of Serbian forces is proceeding on the basis of a plan designed during the late 1990s known as Model-21.
-It envisages upgrading personal equipment in 26 different categories, of which only five will be imported from abroad.
-One of the important new developments is the introduction of a series of domestically developed systems such as M91 7.62×54mmR sniper rifle (a requirement resulting from the decision to withdraw the 8×57mm IS chambering used in the Zastava M76 sniper rifle and SARAC M53 "šarac" machine gun).
+It envisages upgrading personal equipment in 26 categories, of which only five will be imported from abroad.
+One of the important new developments is the introduction of a series of domestically developed systems such as M91 7.62×54mmR sniper rifle (a requirement resulting from the decision to withdraw the 7.92×57mm Mauser cartridge used in the Zastava M76 sniper rifle and Zastava M53 machine gun).